digitalcraftsman/hugo-creative-theme/README.md

 In order to see your site in action, run Hugo's built-in local server.

-    $ hugo server -w
+    $ hugo server

-Now enter `localhost:1313` in the address bar of your browser.
+Now enter [`localhost:1313`](https://localhost:1313) in the address bar of your browser.

 ## Contributing

 Did you found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](//github.com/digitalcraftsman/hugo-creative-theme/issues) to let me know.
 Or make directly a [pull request](//github.com/digitalcraftsman/hugo-creative-theme/pulls).

+Please create a separate branch for your pull request.

 ## License

-This theme is released under the Apache License 2.0 For more information read the [License](//github.com/digitalcraftsman/hugo-creative-theme/blob/master/LICENSE).
+This theme is released under the Apache License 2.0 For more information read the [license](//github.com/digitalcraftsman/hugo-creative-theme/blob/master/LICENSE).

-## Annotations
+## Acknowledgements

+Thanks to

-Thanks to [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project
+- [David Miller](//github.com/davidtmiller) for creating the original theme